interplaynetary/free-association/docs/project/code-of-conduct.md

 ## Enforcement

-Participants asked to stop unacceptable behavior are expected to comply immediately.
+When participants are asked to stop behavior outside our standards, we request immediate compliance.

-Violations may result in:
+Responses to violations may include:

 - Warning
 - Temporary suspension from community spaces